Hachem-H/Iridis/README.md

 ## Note
 Iridis is still in its very very early stages, as in, I barely have a functional compiler yet.
 I am focusing mainly on language design before implementing everything to make sure everything looks fine and I wouldnt have to re-implement a large portion of the compiler simply to add a new large language feature.
 My development pace does vary a lot due to the concurrent management of several ongoing projects, both related and un-related to computer science.

+At this current point in time, project development has seized as I am focusing on other projects of which I am finding myself more motivated to work.